Ayesh/Composer-Preload/README.md

 want to link `vendor/preload.php` into your docroot somwhere and curl it.
 For example, `ln -s vendor/preload.php path/to/docroot/preload.php` and then `curl localhost/preload.php` on webserver startup.

+# FAQ

+### What does this plugin even do?

+This plugin can create a new file at `vendor/preload.php` that follows the pattern of Composer's autoloader at `vendor/autoload.php`.
+This new `preload.php` file contains several function calls that compiles PHP files and cache them into PHP's opcache.
+PHP Opcache is a shared memory (with optional file storage option) feature in PHP that can hold compiled PHP files, so the same file doesn't need to be compiled again and again when its called.
+This is a persistent memory until PHP is restarted or the cache is eventually cleared.

+Caching files in opcache has siginificant performance benefits for the cost of memory.

+### So all the files are loaded all the time?

+All the files are loaded to the _Opcache_.
+This is **not** same as you `include()` or `require()` a class, which makes PHP actually execute the code.
+When you cache code to Opcache, those classes are not executed - just their compiled code is cached to the memory.

+For example, if you declare a variable, this plugin's preload functionality will not make the variables available inside your PHP code.
+You still have to include the file to make them available.

+### I have the `vendor/preload.php` file.
+What now?

+After generating the file, you might need to actaully run it effectively load the files to Opcache.
+Ideally, you should do this every time you restart your web server or PHP server, depending on how you serve PHP within your web server.

+PHP 7.4 has a `php.ini` option `opcache.preload` that you can specify this generated file, or a separate file that calls all `vendor/preload.php` files you have across your server to actively warm up the cache.

+### I have multiple Composer projects running on same server.

+You can generate the preload file for each project, and include all of them in a separate PHP file you create by yourself.
+Then, call all of the generated `vendor/preload.php` files.

+By default, the preload file will contain a small snippet at the top that will quit the script immediately if Opcache is not available.
+If you plan to include this `vendor/preload.php` file from another script, you can use the special command line option `composer preoad --no-status-check` that will make the `vendor/preload.php` file not contain these checks, so you can incude multiple `vendor/preload.php` files across all your projects without running the same snippet over and over.
+It is recommended that you make sure Opcache is enabled before doing so.
+Feel free to copypasta the snippet from one of your generated preload files.

+### Can I generate the preload file in one server and use it in another server?

+Preload file uses absolute paths.
+Unless both of your servers have same directory hierarchy, you cannot do this.
+It is recommend _not_ to include the `vendor/preload.php` file in your version control system.

 # Roadmap

  - ☐ Extend `extras.preload` section to configure the packages that  should be preloaded instead of setting the individual paths.